 La Valise Hotel is a great option in the Mexico City neighborhood of Roma Norte.
 The hotel is a trendy boutique property in a 20th-century building that has to die for rooms and even a terrace to relax on.
 Each room is equipped with Nespresso machines, living rooms, and TVs.
 Some rooms even have a hammock and a terrace you can move your bed out to.

-We honestly recommend using Uber for your main transportation.
+We honestly recommend using Uber in Mexico City for your main transportation.
 Not only is it super inexpensive but it takes the worry out of trying to figure out how to get where you’re going or getting pickpocketed on a crowded metro.

 Mexico uses the peso, which looks like they use a US dollar sign and will be quite a shock if you think the prices listed are in USD.
 Check your exchange rate before visiting and we recommend getting your cash out of ATMs at any of the bank ATMs around the city.
 We prefer using the ATMs that are inside a bank since they have surveillance and are less likely to be tampered with.
 This actually goes for any city we visit.
 Most places, besides street food stall vendors and some bus tickets accept credit card.